Domestic Violence Perpetrators

 - Specialist Domestic Violence Prevention Services: Respect supports a network of specialist DVPSs which work with the cause of the problem, the perpetrator.

-- Quality control: The Respect Standard sets out all the requirements good quality DVPSs need to meet to become accredited.
+- Quality control: The Respect Standard sets out all the requirements good quality DVPPs need to meet to become accredited.
+To see a list of Respect accredited DVPPs and those that have achieved Safe Minimum Practice please click here

 - The Respect Phoneline: We run the UK helpline for anyone who is concerned about their own or someone else’s behaviour towards their partner (male, female, in heterosexual or same-sex relationships).